Patrol-AI/debuggingTest/README.md

 ## Questions?

-If you have any questions or encounter any issues, feel free to reach out to nico@patrolapp.ai.
+If you have any questions or encounter any issues, feel free to reach out to apply@patrolapp.ai.